Dippyskoodlez/Nara-Bot/README.md

 Arduino Libraries:
 -Adafruit motorshield
--qik motor shield
+-Pololu motor shield
--NewPing
 -Servo.h

 Processing:
 -Procontroll

-Sketches have been tested on Windows 7 x64, and OS X 10.7.3+.
+Sketches have been tested on Windows 7 x64, and OS X 10.7.3.
 As always though, YMMV.

+**OS X Mavericks has an issue with Processing parsing gamepads at this time.**

 Project Log: http://www.techpowerup.com/forums/showthread.php?p=2640327&posted=1#post2640327